ietf-rats-wg/eat/draft-ietf-rats-eat.md

 A freshness mechanism is required for all EAT use cases.
 This may be the EAT nonce claim in {{nonce}}, or some claim or mechanism defined outside this document.
-The section on freshness in {{RATS.Architecture}} describes several solutions.
+The section on freshness in {{RATS.Architecture}} describes several options.
 A profile should specify which freshness mechanism or mechanisms can be used.

-If the nonce claim is used, a profile should specify whether multiple nonces may be sent.
+If the EAT nonce claim is used, a profile should specify whether multiple nonces may be sent.
 If a profile allows multiple nonces to be sent, it should require the receiver to process multiple nonces.

 ### Claims Requirements